The short answer is no, not yet.

-No this is not a requirement, but it is recommended by the Fire Service.
+No this is not a requirement, but it is recommended by Fire and Emergency NZ.

 Not necessarily.
 The Regulations do not require fire safety systems beyond those specified in the building legislation in place at the time the building was built, however you do have to have an appropriate means to warn people in the building of a fire and in some cases the installation of an alarm system may be the best option.

 As part of your application you must select whether to do trial evacuations or an evacuation training programme.
 Note – buildings used for providing early childhood facilities (other than in a household unit) or as educational institutions must select trial evacuations.